dedykuncoro/SearchView-MySQL-Kotlin/README.md

 * Import kuncoro_search_view.sql to your database
 * Copy the android folder to your local web server (XAMPP or etc) or hosting.
 * Open the koneksi.php file and customize its configuration with your webserver.
-* Import SearchView-MySQL to Android Studio
+* Import SearchView-MySQL-Kotlin to Android Studio
 * Setting Rest API .../app/ApiClient.kt